sharvaridesh/event-women-in-ai-hackathon/README.md

 > [!IMPORTANT]
 > At this time, no further code changes will be considered by the judges.

 An additional time from 5.30-6.00pm is provided to work on your presentation (see submission instructions below).
-You can continue to push your slide deck to your GitHub repo until 6pm.

 ### Prompt